The Collapsing Crime Rates of the ’90s Might Have Been Driven by Cellphones

 The intriguing new theory suggests that the arrival of mobile phones made holding territory less important, which reduced intergang conflict and lowered profits from drug sales.

-The Columbia University economist Lena Edlund and Cecilia Machado of the Getulio Vargas Foundation lay out the data in a new National Bureau of Economic Research working paper.
-They estimate that the diffusion of smartphones could explain 19 to 29 percent of the decline in homicides seen between 1990 and 2000.
+Lena Edlund, a Columbia University economist, and Cecilia Machado, of the Getulio Vargas Foundation, lay out the data in a new National Bureau of Economic Research working paper.
+They estimate that the diffusion of phones could explain 19 to 29 percent of the decline in homicides seen from 1990 to 2000.

 “The cellphones changed how drugs were dealt,” Edlund told me.
 In the ’80s, turf-based drug sales generated violence as gangs attacked and defended territory, and also allowed those who controlled the block to keep profits high.